Interpretable Representations in Explainable AI: From Theory to Practice: Introduction

 \section{Introduction}

-Interpretable Representations (IRs) are the foundation of many explainability methods for black-box Machine Learning (ML)~\cite{friedman2008predictive,ribeiro2016why,lundberg2017unified}.
-They facilitate translating the ``language'' of ML models -- such as raw feature values and their complex embeddings -- into concepts that are intelligible and relatable for humans.
-IRs create an \emph{interface} between a computer-readable encoding of a phenomenon (collected data) and cognitively digestible chunks of information.
-By personalising an IR we can adjust the complexity of the resulting explanations and tune them towards a particular \emph{audience}, making the underlying explainer more versatile and appealing.
+Interpretable Representations (IRs) are the foundation of many explainability methods that target black-box predictive models based on Artificial Intelligence (AI) and Machine Learning (ML) algorithms.
+They are the core component of surrogate explainers, which are techniques to approximate the functioning and behaviour of an unintelligible classifier or regressor with a simpler model~\cite{friedman2008predictive,ribeiro2016why,lundberg2017unified,sokol2019blimey}.
+More broadly, IRs facilitate translating the ``language'' of ML models -- low-level data representations required for good predictive performance, such as raw feature values and their complex embeddings -- into high-level concepts that are understandable to humans.
+IRs, therefore, create an \emph{interface} between a computer-readable encoding of a phenomenon (captured by the collected data) and cognitively digestible chunks of information, thus establishing a medium suitable for conveying explanations.
+Notably, interpretable representations directly control the (perceived) complexity of the ensuing explanations, define the question that these insights answer, and restrict the explanation types that can effectively communicate this information -- e.g., influence or importance of interpretable concepts, counterfactuals and what-if statements -- making IR-based explainers highly flexible, versatile and appealing.
+In essence, by customising the interpretable representation we can adjust the content and comprehensibility of the resulting explanations and tune them towards a particular \emph{audience} and \emph{application}.

-An IR of images, for example, can be created with super-pixel segmentation, i.e., partitioning images into non-overlapping \emph{segments}, each one representing an object of interest or pieces thereof.
-Similarly, text can be split into \emph{tokens} denoting individual words, their stems or collections of words, which are not necessarily adjacent.
-Tabular data containing numerical features can be discretised to capture meaningful patterns, e.g., people in different age groups.
-In particular, these representation changes facilitate explainability of sensory data and allow retrofitting explainers into pre-existing black-box ML models~\cite{ribeiro2016why}.
+The algorithmic process responsible for transforming data from their original domain into an interpretable representation is usually defined by a human.
+An IR of images, for example, can be created with a \emph{super-pixel segmentation}, i.e., partitioning images into non-overlapping clusters of pixels, each one representing an object of interest or pieces thereof.
+Similarly, text can be split into \emph{tokens} denoting individual words, their stems or collections of words that are not necessarily adjacent.
+Tabular data containing numerical features can be \emph{discretised} to capture meaningful patterns, e.g., people belonging to different age groups.
+Such interpretable representations are often paired with a simple and inherently transparent model to form a \emph{surrogate explainer}; for example, LIME -- Local Interpretable Model-agnostic Explanations~\cite{ribeiro2016why} -- uses a sparse linear model.
+IR-based explainers are thus data-universal, in addition to often being model-agnostic and post-hoc~\cite{sokol2020explainability}, which makes them an attractive choice given that they can be used with pre-existing black-box ML models.